 DoIT will perform regular (at least annual) audits of IP address utilization to ensure that the limited IP resources available to the campus as a whole are being managed efficiently.
 Resources that do not meet policy criteria may be subject to a re-evaluation of utilization expectations or replacement with a more appropriately sized address block.

 Review of Guidelines

-Review of guideline criteria* will be done as-needed and vetted by the necessary campus groups as determined by the IP Allocation Committee (e.g NAG, ITC, MTAG, etc).
+Review of guideline criteria* will be performed as needed and vetted by the necessary campus groups as determined by the IP Allocation Committee (e.g., Network Advisory Group [NAG], Information Technology Committee [ITC], Madison Technology Advisory Group [MTAG], etc).

-- If customer allocation request is denied they must be provided a written explanation stating why request was denied.
+- If a customer allocation request is denied, the customer must be provided with a written explanation stating why the request was denied.

-- A denied request can be appealed to the IP Policy Committee who will review the customer request, explanation of denial, and customer rebuttal (if appropriate and/or necessary).
-The Committee may request additional analysis and explanation and then will approve or deny the request.
+- A denied request can be appealed to the IP Policy Committee which will review the request, explanation of the denial, and customer rebuttal (if appropriate and/or necessary).
+The committee may request additional analysis and explanation and then will approve or deny the request.

-- If denied by the IP Allocation Committee, a request for appeal can be made to the Campus CIO Office, or their designated representative.
+- If denied by the IP Allocation Committee, a request for appeal can be made to the campus CIO's Office or their designated representative.
 If accepted, the appeal will be reviewed and the allocation request will be either approved, denied, or sent back with specific instructions for review.
-All decisions by CIO's Office are final.
+All decisions by the CIO's Office are final.

 *Current guidelines refer only to principles for assessing the allocation of routable IPv4 space.
 There are also draft guidelines being developed for non-routable IPv4, and the IPv6 team is currently laying out use cases.